Uyen-nt-Le/Quizlet2Anki/README.md

 ###### PyCharm
 6. Open PyCharm and make sure main.py is selected.
-7. CLick the run button.
+7. Click the run button.
 8. **ankiimport.txt** will update when program runs successfully.

 ###### Importing to Anki